Equity capital markets in Brazil: regulatory overview

-A Q&A guide to capital markets law in Brazil.
-The Q&A gives an overview of main equity and debt markets/exchanges, regulators and legislation, listing requirements, offering structures, advisers, prospectus/offer document, marketing, bookbuilding, underwriting, timetables, stabilisation, tax, continuing obligations and de-listing.
+A Q&A guide to equity capital markets law in Brazil.
+The Q&A gives an overview of main equity markets/exchanges, regulators and legislation, listing requirements, offering structures, advisers, prospectus/offer document, marketing, bookbuilding, underwriting, timetables, stabilisation, tax, continuing obligations and de-listing.

-To compare answers across multiple jurisdictions visit the Capital Markets Country Q&A tool.
+To compare answers across multiple jurisdictions visit the Equity Capital Markets Country Q&A tool.

 This Q&A is part of the PLC multi-jurisdictional guide to capital markets law.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/capitalmarkets-mjg.